Students looking at 'Lobster Telephone' in the Scottish National Gallery of Modern Art

 In the video, the curator explained that although Salvador Dalí and Edward James are listed as the artists behind the sculpture, they did not actually make it.
 The sculpture was Dalí's idea – he had exhibited a live lobster on a telephone at a Surrealist exhibition in Paris in 1936.
 Edward James (with Dalí's permission) had the plaster lobster made by local tradesmen to fit onto an existing, functioning telephone.

 When existing, manufactured objects or objects from nature are used in artworks these are often referred to as found objects.

 Discuss with your students:

-- Do you think, in the twenty-first century, we are more used to the idea of the surreal than people might have been in the 1930s?
+Are we are more used to the idea of the surreal in the twenty-first century, than people might have been in the 1930s?

-- Ask your students if they think Lobster Telephone, with its functioning telephone and jokey subject matter, would have looked more out-of-place in a gallery than these abstract sculptures?
+Discuss with your students whether Lobster Telephone, with its functioning telephone and jokey subject matter, would have looked more out-of-place in a gallery than these abstract sculptures.

 Surrealism and popular culture

 Surrealism has had a huge influence on popular culture, so the imagery included in Lobster Telephone is probably more familiar to us now.
 You could discuss with your students the use of surreal imagery in contemporary advertisements, video games, comic book films and pop videos.

 Task your students with writing a review of Lobster Telephone, imagining that they are a journalist or art critic in the 1930s seeing the sculpture for the first time.
 (This should be seen as a creative writing activity – students can imaginatively respond to the task and it doesn't necessarily have to be historically accurate!)

 How do you react when you see the sculpture?
 (Do you laugh?
 Are you angry?
 Are you shocked or confused?...)